Pontryagin-Optimal Control of a non-Hermitian Qubit: Pontryagin Optimal Control: Details and Extended Discussion

 Our use of Pontryagin's principle for optimal control revolves around an action that is generically of the form \be \mathscr{S} = f(\mathbf{q}_T) + \int_0^T dt\,\left(\mathbf{p}\cdot\dot{\mathbf{q}} - \mathscr{H}(\mathbf{q},\mathbf{p},\mathbf{u}) \right), \ee where $\mathbf{q}$ are state coordinates as in the main text, $\mathbf{p}$ are the co-states (i.e.,~conjugate ``momenta'', or Lagrange multipliers, directly analogous to $\boldsymbol{\Lambda}$), and $\mathbf{u}$ are some controller variables.
 Optimization involves solving $\delta \mathscr{S} = 0$, where $\delta \mathscr{S}$ \be \ee with \be \delta \mathscr{H} = \partl{\mathscr{H}}{\mathbf{q}}{}\delta\mathbf{q} + \partl{\mathscr{H}}{\mathbf{p}}{}\delta\mathbf{p} + \partl{\mathscr{H}}{\mathbf{u}}{}\delta\mathbf{u}. \ee The equations \be \dot{\mathbf{q}} = \partl{\mathscr{H}}{\mathbf{p}}{},\quad \dot{\mathbf{p}} = -\partl{\mathscr{H}}{\mathbf{q}}{},\quad \partl{\mathscr{H}}{\mathbf{u}}{} = 0 \ee arise straightforwardly from requiring that the integral contribution goes to zero, independent of the variations $\delta\mathbf{q}$, $\delta\mathbf{p}$, and $\delta\mathbf{u}$.

 This mathematical approach to control, where optimal controls are derived via action extremization, variational calculus or geodesics, has a long history in both classical \cite{LiberzonBook, SchattlerBook} and quantum \cite{DAllessandroBook, Boscain2021} control.
 This includes work on related physical systems, where an action--extremization principle has similarly been used to find extremal--probability measurement records and paths (instead of unitary controllers) for continuously--monitored quantum systems \cite{Chantasri_2013, Weber2014, Chantasri_2015, Jordan_2015Flor, Lewalle_Multipath, Naghiloo_Caustic, Lewalle_Chaos, Chantasri_2021, Karmakar_2022, Lewalle_2020Flor}.
+An application of a similar method towards simultaneous optimization of a diffusive measurement record and unitary controls has recently been carried out \cite{Kokaew_2022}.